Table of contents

 Registered nurse professional summary example:

-Dedicated and compassionate Registered Nurse with extensive experience in geriatric nursing, committed to providing exceptional care to residents requiring long-term or rehabilitative attention.
+Dedicated and compassionate registered nurse with extensive experience in geriatric nursing, committed to providing exceptional care to residents requiring long-term or rehabilitative attention.
 Proficient in assessing residents’ physical, psychosocial and rehabilitative conditions, while collaborating with the resident care team to plan and coordinate individualized care plans.
 Skilled in Electronic Health Records (EHR) and personal digital assistants.

 Registered nurse resume objective example:

-As a recent graduate from an accredited School of Nursing with strong critical thinking and communication skills, I am eager to bring my passion for patient care to a Registered Nurse role.
+As a recent graduate from an accredited School of Nursing with strong critical thinking and communication skills, I am eager to bring my passion for patient care to a registered nurse role.
 Holding a state licensure (RN), my focus is in serving as a patient advocate who can effectively coordinate care while promoting safety and quality in daily practice.

 Step 3